NVIDIA/spark-rapids/docs/additional-functionality/qualification-profiling-tools.md

 ---
 # Spark Qualification and Profiling tools

-The qualification tool is used to look at a set of applications to determine if the RAPIDS Accelerator for Apache Spark might be a good fit for those applications.
+The qualification tool analyzes applications to determine if the RAPIDS Accelerator for Apache Spark might be a good fit for those applications.

 The profiling tool generates information which can be used for debugging and profiling applications.